 The nearest mall is Roosevelt Field, about one and a half miles from campus, between Stewart Avenue and Old Country Road.
-There you'll find a large variety of eating establishments and eight movie theaters.
+There you'll also find a large variety of eating establishments and eight movie theaters.
 The University provides a shuttle service for transporting Adelphi students to various shopping centers, such as Roosevelt Field mall, The Mall at The Source, Walmart, Target and Stop & Shop, and to the Mineola and Hempstead train stations and bus terminals.
-For more information on shuttle services, contact the Center for Student Involvement at 516.877.3603 or stop in the Ruth S. Harley University Center, Room 110.
+For more information on shuttle services, contact the Center for Student Involvement at 516.877.3603 or stop by to see them in the lower level of Earle Hall.